AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Like any other connector, you can schedule and export data on demand.

-## Column mapping in Marketo Engage {#columnmappinginmarketoengage}
+### Column mapping in Marketo Engage {#columnmappinginmarketoengage}

 In Marketo, there are two types of databases:

 * Lead Database
 * Custom Object Database

 Column mapping is used to create lead database.
-Leads are users that you’ve exported from the User Report.
+Leads are users that you've exported from the User Report.

 The fields from the User Report are listed under the column Adobe Learning Manager.
 The fields under the column Marketo are what Marketo provides.
 Using both the columns, you can map any field in Learning Manager to that from Marketo.
 From a Learning Manager column you join a related column from Marketo.
 After joining the columns, a lead database gets created.

 You can then view all the exported users in Marketo.

 In the **Marketo Custom Objects** section in the Marketo app, you can see that all the three reports, Learner Transcript, User Skill, and User Report, are present.
-These reports have the string **“cp_”** prepended to each.
+These reports have the string **"cp_"** prepended to each.
 Each new user who gets exported to Marketo is considered as a lead.

-## Events
+### Events

 Export data from Learning Manager events to a Marketo Engage instance.
 Select the events to export to the Marketo Engage database either on demand or on a schedule.